likewhoa/datawatch/README.md

   2. Set your network interface virtual filesystem catalog (like `/sys/class/net/eth0`);
   3. Set interval in seconds between checks.
 Should be large enough to let the miner recover under it's own steam in most cases.
 Also, too small will make script steal cpu cycles from miner;
   4. Set primeminer binary location;
   5. Edit primeminer launch parameters.
-This script is written with [http://dtc.xpool.xram.co](http://dtc.xpoll.xram.co) and [http://dtc.gpool.net](http://dtc.gpool.net) pools in mind, see my comments in code and check their sites;
+This script is written with [http://dtc.xpool.xram.co](http://dtc.xpool.xram.co) and [http://dtc.gpool.net](http://dtc.gpool.net) pools in mind, see my comments in code and check their sites;
 * Launch script, pass to it which pool and mode it should use, like `./primewatch.sh gpool stay`.
 There are two modes: "stay" and "jump".
-When stay is used, script doesn't change the pool on connection hang.
-When jump is used, script will jump from one to another on hangs, constantly mining to the same DTC address.
+When stay (default) is used, script doesn't change the pool on connection hang.
+When jump is used, script will jump from one pool to another on hangs, constantly mining to the same DTC address.
 You can just leave the terminal on, or use `screen`, or put script in autostart, or do something else.
 I prefer the second option.

 ## Quirks
 * Every primeminer run has it's own logfile with it's output, named witch launch time (YYYY-MM-DD_hh.mm.ss).
 Additionaly there's a `netlog` file, where only communicates from script about connection are stored.